serverlessworkflow/specification/examples/README.md

 #### Description

 In this example we need to check car vital signs while our car is driving.
-The workflow should start when we receive the "carOn" event and stop when the "carOff" event is consumed.
+The workflow should start when we receive the "CarTurnedOnEvent" event and stop when the "CarTurnedOffEvent" event is consumed.
-While the car is driving our workflow should repeatedly check the vitals every 2 minutes.
+While the car is driving our workflow should repeatedly check the vitals every 1 second.

-For this example we use the workflow [SubFlow](../specification.md#SubFlow-Action) actions and looping to repeat execution of the vitals checks.
+For this example we use the workflow [SubFlow](../specification.md#SubFlow-Action) actions to perform the vital checks.

 #### Workflow Diagram